stajama/hangman-project/README.md

 # hangman-project
-Hangman project for coding practice
+Hangman project for coding practice.

+Should run in command line as script.

+Welcome all feedback.